 - Permutation and Combinations

 Verbal Reasoning syllabus – This section measures your ability to read and understand written material, evaluate the arguments and communicate your thoughts logically in the English language.
-Below are the topics you have to learn in this section :
+Below are some of the topics you have to learn in this section :

 - Phrases and Clauses